What Is the Role of Virtualization in Cloud-based Services?

 Virtualized services through a public cloud environment are usually preferable for businesses that have smaller IT staffs and that tend to have fewer security concerns.
 A cloud-based solution will provide the following:

-- IT is basically outsourced.
+- IT is delegated to a reliable partner.
 Because there is a service provider, administration and supportive services are taken care of elsewhere.
 In-house IT staff remain available for other business purposes.

 - Setup is easy and fast.
-And servers, hardware, and software licenses are eliminated.
+And servers, hardware, and software license expenditures are eliminated.

 - Pay-as-you-use.
 Cloud-based services are charged based upon scope of use, and, while they can sometimes seem pricey, businesses do not have to put dollars into supportive products (spam/anti-virus resources, data archiving, encryption, off-site storage, etc.)